Justin Bieber’s Hand Cut & Bloody Moments After Alleged Brawl At Pre-Grammys Party: Pic

 Justin Bieber reportedly headbutted a man at a pre-Grammys party in LA on Feb.
 11, and is now an alleged suspect in a possible crime.
 In a photo from the aftermath of the reported brawl, Justin was spotted with what appeared to be a bloody cut on his hand.
 See the gruesome photo for yourself…

-HERE’S THE PHOTO of Justin Bieber, 22, exiting Serafina Sunset in LA reportedly around 2 AM on Feb.
+Justin Bieber, 22, was photographed with a mangled hand as he exited Serafina Sunset in LA around 2 AM on Feb.
 11, after he allegedly got into a heated brawl, as reported by TMZ.
 As you can see in the photo, Justin’s left index finger appears to have a fresh and bloody cut, which some people believe could have been from his reported altercation inside the Italian eatery.

 At a pre-Grammys bash for his producer friend, “Poo Bear,” Justin was reportedly “play fighting” his with friend, Kyle Massey, 25, according to eyewitnesses, when he observed that someone nearby was taping him.
 Justin allegedly asked the individual to stop, especially when others reportedly began recording.
 However, the unidentified person allegedly refused, and that’s when Justin reportedly headbutted them.